BigNoid/script.skinshortcuts/README.txt

 3. Customize shortcut management dialog

-script-skinsettings.xml
+script-skinshortcuts.xml

 id		Description
-101		Label which script will fill with the current type of shortcut being viewed 102		Button to change type of shortcut being viewed (down) 103		Button to change type of shortcut being viewed (up) 111		List of Video Playlist shortcuts
+101		Label which script will fill with the current type of shortcut being viewed 102		Button to change type of shortcut being viewed (down) 103		Button to change type of shortcut being viewed (up) 111		List of available shortcuts for the current type being viewed 211		List of Shortcuts the user has chosen for the [groupname] 301		Button to add a new shortcut
-121		List of Music Playlist shortcuts
-131		List of Favourite shortcuts
-141		List of Add-on shortcuts
-211		List of Shortcuts the user has chosen for the [groupname] 301		Button to add a new shortcut
 302		Button to delete shortcut